top of page

 It lies to protect you, but sometimes in all the wrong ways.

+Your brain’s primary role is survival, not happiness.
 Your brain’s job is to keep you safe.
 To predict danger.
 To avoid risk.
 But here’s where things go wrong:

 Your brain would rather keep you unhappy but familiar